Catherine De Medici was Queen Consort of France, and Countess of Auvergne.

 On the morning of St. Bartholomew’s Day, the massacre began with the murder of Coligny, who was stabbed in his room, thrown out a window, and kicked in the face as he was dying.
 His body was carried through the streets of Paris, with everyone stabbing at it.
 Then murder broke out in the streets, and even in the Louvre, the Royal Palace, where many Protestant wedding guests had been offered hospitality and protection.
 Henri of Navarre, the royal bridegroom, was saved on Catherine’s orders, as a future counterbalance to the Guise power, but was forced to renounce his religion.
 His friends were slaughtered in the corridors, or massacred in the courtyard, where the King looked down as they were pleading for his mercy.
 Charles IX was even said to have shot from his window, hunting Protestants running through the streets.

 The Paris mob took up the pursuit of Protestants, private enemies, and loot.
 The massacre continued in the streets until the 30th.
-In the provinces massacres continued some time longer.
+In the provinces, massacres continued for some time longer.
 The final death toll was perhaps 3,000 in Paris, perhaps 10,000 in the rest of France.
 No one knows exactly.
 Catherine’s comment over the whole bloody episode was, “Better that it should happen to them than to us.”
-But the massacre did not solve France’s problems.
+However, the bloddy massacre did not solve France’s problems.
 Charles died at the age of twenty-four, in a bloody sweat, tortured by remorse.
 His last words were, “Ah, my mother.”

-He was succeeded by his brother Henri, the last Valois King.
-Henri liked to dress in woman’s clothing.
+Charles was succeeded by his brother Henri, the last Valois King.
+Henri III liked to dress in woman’s clothing.
 (You can see him depicted in Shekhar Kapur’s film “Elizabeth,” as one of the suitors of Queen Elizabeth I of England.)
 When he was not associating with his perfumed favorites, known as the “mignons”, he walked in religious processions in which he whipped the back of the courtier in front of him, while the one behind the king tore his back with his whip.
-The guises wanted Henri to call the Inquisition into France: Henri replied, “I prefer a heretic to a corpse.
+This one was your typical lunatic… The guises wanted Henri to call the Inquisition into France: Henri replied, “I prefer a heretic to a corpse.
 I won’t have religion become a butchery, and the alter of God’s sacrifice a shambles.”
 The Guises pressured him: Catherine negotiated on his behalf with them.

-Catherine’s youngest son, Henry the Duke of Anjou, depicted in Shekhar Kapur’s film Elizabeth.
+Catherine’s youngest son, Henry as the Duke of Anjou, depicted in Shekhar Kapur’s film Elizabeth: